David L. Sedlak

 -The use of engineered treatment wetlands to remove chemical from effluent-impacted waters;

--The fate, transport and transformation of perfluorinated chemicals
+-The fate, transport and transformation of poly- and per-fluorinated substances (PFAS);

 -Development of passive systems for treatment of chemicals in urban runoff.

 In addition to his laboratory and field research, Sedlak is interested in the developing new approaches for managing the urban water cycle.
-He pursues these efforts through research coordinated through the National Science Foundation's Engineering Research Center for Reinventing the Nation's Urban Water Insfrastructure (ReNUWIt) and the Berkeley Water Center.
+He pursues these efforts through research coordinated through the National Science Foundation's Engineering Research Center for Reinventing the Nation's Urban Water Insfrastructure (ReNUWIt), the Berkeley Water Center and the National Alliance for Water Innovation.
 He also is the author of "Water 4.0", a book that examines the ways in which we can gain insight into current water issues by understanding the history of urban water systems.

 Talks, Media Coverage, etc.